Barcalounger

-A Barcalounger is a type of recliner that originated from Buffalo, New York, and is named after the company which manufactured it.
+A Barcalounger is a type of recliner that originated from Buffalo, New York, and is named after the company that manufactured it.
 Like other recliners, Barcaloungers have moving parts to change things such as the inclination of the back.
+Since the 2010 bankruptcy and 2011 re-emergence, they have been made in China.

 Chair

 The Barcalounger chair was introduced by the Barcalo Manufacturing Company of Buffalo, New York, which eventually became the Barcalounger Company.
 The chairs are currently produced in China.